ukhsa-collaboration/cherami/docs/dev.md

 ##### Samplesheet generation

-The abstract method `generate_samplesheet(samples: list[str], job_id: str)` is where you define how to prepare inputs for your pipeline.
+The abstract method `generate_samplesheet()` is where you define how to prepare inputs for your pipeline.
 This method receives a list of sample IDs (typically just one) and a unique job ID, and should return a path to a CSV samplesheet file (or `None` if the pipeline does not require a samplesheet).

 Implementations typically query Onyx to fetch any s3 file paths and metadata for each sample, then write a CSV with the columns the Nextflow workflow expects.
 The samplesheet path is passed to Nextflow via `--samplesheet` in the job command.